gravelLab/gravellab.github.io/_pages/trainees.md

 ### Will the research position be funded?

-Yes, (almost) all research positions are fully funded (stipend + tuition).
+All research positions are funded (stipend + tuition).
 I encourage students to apply for fellowships -- this is helpful for your CV, and gives you more freedom to work on the topic of your choice.
-Otherwise, you will be funded via a research grant, which requires your research project to align with the topic of the grant.
-If I propose a project, it is usually because it has funding available.
-There is one rare exception for some international students doing MSc in computer science, where the tuition needs to be covered by external sources, for reasons outside of my control.
-The research in this case is partly funded (stipend + partial tuition).